USStudiesCentre/election2020/README.md

-# Analysis for 2020 primaries
+# USSC analysis for 2020 primaries

 ## Instructions for cloning the repository to your local machine